FAQs

 If I am just curious to see what my jewelry or coins are worth, do I have to pay for my evaluation?

 All evaluations are free and there is no obligation for you to sell.
-Remember: We are evaluating your item based on what we would be willing to pay for it at that time.
+Remember: We are evaluating your item based on what we are willing to pay for it at that time.

 If I want to shop around my belongings to see if I can get a better price will you still honor your offer when I return?